-Box Office: 'Hunger Games,' 'Krampus' top slow post-Thanksgiving weekend
+Box Office: 'Hunger Games,' 'Krampus' Top Slow Post-Thanksgiving Weekend

 The weekend after Thanksgiving is historically one of the slowest of the year and the 2015 edition didn't break with tradition.
 Studios largely steered clear of offering up new releases, with the one major exception being "Krampus," a darkly comic horror film from Legendary and Universal that picked up a solid $16 million.
 The story of a horned demon who injects a sinister edge into a Suburban family's Christmas celebrations stars Adam Scott and Toni Collette.
 It was directed by Michael Dougherty ("Trick 'r Treat").

 Without much in the way of new blood, a trio of holdovers rounded out the top five.
 "Creed" rode Oscar buzz and strong word-of-mouth to a third place finish, racking up $15.5 million to drive the "Rocky" spin-off's domestic total to $65.1 million.
-"The Good Dinosaur" finished in fourth with $15.5 million, dropping off more than expected and falling roughly 60%.
-Usually Pixar and Disney films have better holds.
-The animated film has earned $75.9 million so far.
+"The Good Dinosaur" finished in fourth with $15.5 million.
+The Pixar and Disney animated film has earned $75.9 million.
 And "Spectre" took fifth position with $5.4 million.
 The latest James Bond adventure has earned $184.5 million.

 In a failed bid for the faith-based crowd, Freestyle Releasing offered up "The Letters," a look at the life of Mother Teresa, in 886 theaters, where it grossed an uninspiring $802,000.